The ONLY Equipment You Need for a Great Home Workout

 If you do something for a few weeks then stop, then resume months and months later, it’s sore again because the muscles have lost that adaptation.

 The important thing when working out at home, as with any workout routine, is that you’re getting better over an extended period of time (months – years).
 Make sure you’re tracking all of your lifts in an app or logbook.
 You don’t need to increase the weight from workout to workout, but you do need to be lifting more total volume over time, and going up in weight periodically.

 As you’re working out at home, it’s unlikely you’ll have space or money for all sorts of machines.
 You’ll have to pick equipment and exercises (like those mentioned above) that give you the most return on your investment.

-Working out at home means you NEED compound exercises.
-You’re not going to have space for an endless variety of isolation machines.
+If you’re working out at home I highly recommend you base your routine around compound exercises.
+It’s easy to create a routine that works all of your muscle groups with the same few small pieces of equipment (like dumbbells).
 You need to work multiple joints and muscle groups at once with barbell and bodyweight exercises.

 This give you by far the most bang for your buck, and they’re pretty much all I’m doing in the gym at the moment (and have always been 80-90% of my routine).

 None of this will help you lose fat if you’re not in a calorie deficit.

 The best way to follow a diet, in my opinion, is flexible dieting (or IIFYM).
 This way you are not locked in to any rules, and you can eat any food you want, as long as your calories and macros come on (or close enough) target each day and across the weeks.

 You should still be sensible and not use this as an excuse to eat nothing but junk.
 The flexibility can really take the pain out of dieting and make it an effortless experience.